resin-studio/ballistic/README.md

     - TODO:
         - lookup statistical/machine learning methods for measuring fit
         - can we use standard deviation to measure this?
+7. terminate if no better solution can be found.
-7. Find rows in data with really bad fit / poor correctness.
+8. find rows in data with really bad fit / poor correctness.
     - e.g. examples at the standard deviation boundary.
-8. construct type that
-    - requires next fitness probability >= current fitness prob.
-    - TODO: can abstract automata encode this type?
-9. terminate if no better solution can be found.
+9. annotate program with types weakened by examples
-10. update universe with conjunction of new type and goto 2
+10. update universe with conjunction of new weakened types from the annotated program and goto 2

 ## glossary
 - given an architecture y = mx + b